absolute-quantum/cats-blender-plugin/README.md

 **Mouth visemes are used to show more realistic mouth movement in-game when talking over the microphone** The script generates 15 shape keys from the 3 shape keys you specified.
 It uses the mouth visemes A, OH and CH to generate this output.
 *This is still an experimental feature and will be fine tuned over the course of time*

-### Properties

-##### Mesh
-The mesh with the mouth shape keys

-##### Viseme AA
-Shape key containing mouth movement that looks like someone is saying "aa"

-##### Viseme OH
-Shape key containing mouth movement that looks like someone is saying "oh"

-##### Viseme CH
-Shape key containing mouth movement that looks like someone is saying "ch".
-Opened lips and clenched teeth

-##### Shape key mix intensity
-Controls the strength in the creation of the shape keys.
-Lower for less mouth movement strength.

 ## Bone parenting